 Does Paint Condition Affect Resale Value?

 The color of a vehicle can affect its resale value by up to thousands of dollars.
-But what about the condition of the paint?
-Do rock chips and light scratches affect the resale value?
-How much of a difference does it make?
-Read on to find out!

-More than 80% of vehicles fall into the “Fair” category, while a select few, usually newer used cars that have been driven very lightly and have been garaged for most of their life are deemed “Excellent.”
+More than 80% of vehicles fall into the “Fair” category, while a select few, usually newer used cars that have been driven very lightly and have been garaged for most of their life, are deemed “Excellent.”

 Just one or two minor dents, dings, paint scratches, or chips can be the difference between “Fair” or even “Good” or “Poor.’